See also

 Lacerations

-- Management of dental trauma depends on whether primary or permanent teeth are impacted
+1. Management of dental trauma depends on whether primary or permanent teeth are involved

 Background

-- Management of dental trauma is different when primary (baby) as compared to permanent teeth are impacted, as primary teeth are never repositioned, splinted or replanted
+• Management of dental trauma is different for primary (baby) teeth compared to permanent teeth, as primary teeth are never repositioned, splinted or replanted

-- Severe injuries to primary teeth can cause later problems in the formation and eruption of permanent teeth.
-Treatment of injuries to primary teeth are aimed at minimising additional risks to the developing permanent teeth
+• Severe injuries to primary teeth can cause later problems in the formation and eruption of permanent teeth.
+Treatment of injuries to primary teeth is aimed at minimising additional risks to the developing permanent teeth and preventing complications such as aspiration of tooth fragments

-- Crown discolouration is a common complication after dental injury.
+• Crown discolouration is a common complication after dental injury.
 This may resolve with time.
-Extraction is only required where there is associated infection of the dental pulp (nerve)
+Extraction is only required where there is associated infection of the dental pulp or abscess formation

-- In young children and infants with oral trauma consider
+• In young children and infants with oral trauma, consider child abuse

 Assessment

-Reviewing tooth anatomy and eruption charts will assist when referring to dentist
+Reviewing tooth anatomy, tooth numbering and eruption dates will assist when referring to dentist

 History

-- Time since injury – avulsion of a permanent tooth is a dental emergency (prognosis dependent on how swiftly the tooth is replanted into socket)
+• Time since injury - avulsion of a permanent tooth is a dental emergency

 Examination